Loan guarantee: Private loan guarantees

+Rental guarantor

+In residential leasing, a rental guarantor agrees to assume financial responsibility for a tenant's lease obligations if the tenant fails to pay rent or otherwise breaches the lease agreement.
+This is typically paid for by the renter in order to qualify for a lease, and is considered a type of rent insurance.

 Guarantor mortgages

 Popular with young borrowers who do not have a large deposit saved and need to borrow up to 100% of the property value to purchase a property.
 Generally, their parents will provide a guarantee to the lender to cover any shortfall in the event of default.